 Can more than one person in the same household apply?

 Each person in your household can make their own application as long as they meet the eligibility criteria.
+Only one application is allowed per household for a child or young person’s self-isolation period.

 Quarantining after returning to the UK